gcatanese/heroku-docker-maven-plugin/README.md

 ## How to use with Maven multi-module project

-Here is an example of a Maven multi-project where each child is deployed in its on Dyno (think of a microservices architecture)
+The plugin can be convenient for a Maven multi-project where each child is deployed in its on Dyno.

+For example a microservices architecture defining each service as a sub-module:
+- Parent POM
+    - service1 (web dyno)
+    - service2 (web dyno)
+    - service3 (worker dyno)

 In the parent POM add the following to your `pom.xml`